Chaosinflesh/Hokohoko/Documentation/source/index.rst

     Period
         An individual benchmark/simulation unit.
 Hokohoko's default data file provides enough data to run 11 Periods before they before overlapping.
-Periods are intended to be self-contained - whilst Predictors may access external data, they should not share anything out, or risk invalidating the results.
+Periods are intended to be self-contained---whilst Predictors may access external data, they should not share anything out, or risk invalidating the results.

     Training